His Name Is Alive: Biography

 Defever then took an extended break to work on new projects and write songs for 1996's Stars On ESP, an ambitious project three years in the making.
 He continued to collaborate with Karin Oliver and Trey Many on this release but also wrote songs with Matthew Smith of Outrageous Cherry, Mark Kozelek of Red House Painters, Ian Masters of Pale Saints, and Erika Hoffman.
 Stars on ESP was a breakthrough for the band as Defever began to fully realize his potential as a musician able to paste many influences together in one cohesive work "On their fourth album for 4AD, Stars on ESP, the group mixes dub, dream pop, surf, country, and Pet Sounds-era Beach Boys into something altogether unique."

-In 1991 and 1993, 4AD commissioned videos from British animators the Quay Brothers.
+In 1991 and 1993, 4AD commissioned videos from British animators the Brothers Quay.
 The brothers Stephen and Timothy were allowed to choose which songs they would like to create videos or short films for.
 They choose the songs "Are We Still Married?" and "Can't Go Wrong Without You".

 1998 was a year of big change for 4AD and HNIA, as Ivo sold the label to Beggars Banquet, resulting in major changes in the label.
 The band signed a more traditional contract with the label, bringing with it increased commercial expectations.
 When 1998's Ft.
 Lake failed to meet those expectations, most of the band left for full-time jobs or more commercially successful endeavors.
 Stripped down to Defever and vocalist Lovetta Pippen (an experienced soul and gospel singer before joining HNIA after appearing as part of a gospel choir on Stars On ESP), the duo released two soul and R&B-influenced albums in 2001 and 2002, alienating much of the band's fanbase.
 After having sold a respectable (but far from commercially successful) 100,000 albums for 4AD from 1990 through 2002, the band was dropped by the label, leaving the band's future in doubt.